hreid1/COMP3000-LoRaWAN/docs/plan.md

 ## Machine Learning

+- Good models at anomaly detection
+  - Unsupervised models
-- Isolation forest
+    - Isolation Forest
+    - One class support vector machine (SVM)

 ## Database

-- Django
-  - MongoDB
+- Django as the backend and SQLite3 as the database (Django default)